Complaints Against Attorneys

 What is the difference between binding and nonbinding arbitration?

 Nonbinding arbitration means that after the arbitration decision is mailed, either party may file an action in court within 30 days, rejecting the award and requesting a trial in court.
-Even if you don’t seek a refund of attorney’s fees, you must file an action in court to reject a nonbinding award.
 The party who files the action to reject the award will become the plaintiff in a lawsuit against the other party.
 This may entail additional costs and—for lawsuits filed in the Superior Court—the assistance of a lawyer.